 After use, rinse the Flowcell thoroughly with fresh water.
 To remove stubborn deposits, scrub the inside of the Flowcell with a bottlebrush and non-abrasive detergent, then rinse thoroughly.

-Never clean the Flowcell with solvents, alcohol or concentrated acid/alkaline based cleaning products such as Decon 90.
-These products can strip the anodised finish from the Flowcell and damage the plastic and rubber components.
+Never clean the Flowcell with concentrated acid or alkaline based cleaning products such as Decon 90.
+These products can strip the anodised finish from the Flowcell and damage the plastic components.